dustinpfister/blog_posts/_posts/canvas-gradient.md

 This example results in a kind of color gradient that is similar to that of the radian color gradient.
 The dereference of course thorough is that I can tweak the logic that defines the gradation f color any way I see fit.

-## 4 - Check out my major canvas example of a grid gradient type thing that looks cool
+## 4 - Check out my canvas example of a grid gradient where I am using custom logic to create a gradient effect

-I have [started a whole series of canvas example posts](/2020/03/23/canvas-example/) where I am writing about a canvas example that is something that is starting to resemble an actual project of some kind rather than  juts a few simple examples in a post like this.
+I have [started a whole series of canvas example posts](/2020/03/23/canvas-example/) where I am writing about full canvas examples of sorts rather than simple copy and past code examples.
 One such [post is on a grid gradient](/2020/03/26/canvas-example-grid-gradient/) type thing that came out pretty good that involves a plug-in system and I like they way it came out.

+In the example I am creating a state object that is completely separate from additional javaScript code that renders the current state of that state object to the canvas.
+The modules that creates and updates the state object contains all the code that is used to create and update color channel values for a bunch of cells in a grid.
+I am just using a simple distance formula, but there are all finds of ways that I could go about working out custom logic to make gradient like effects.

 So far it is one of several projects in my canvas example series that I come back to now and then.

 ## 5 - Conclusion